Buy Patents: Everything You Need to Know

 A. The original patent holder retains the rights to the invention.
 The person or person(s) you assign a license to will be responsible for paying you based on the agreed terms.

 If you need help with buying patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to it site.
-Lawyers on UpCounsel come from renowned law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from renowned law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.